 Katelyn joined the Men Having Babies team in October 2013 as part of the launch of the Gay Parenting Assistance Program.
 Her primary focus is conducting psycho-social assessments and helping IP’s and gestational surrogates to properly structure their surrogacy experience from the beginning.
 A Licensed Clinical Social Worker specializing in providing clinical support during the gestational surrogacy experience, Katelyn holds a Master’s of Social Work degree from the University of Michigan.
 Upon completion of her degree, she worked for social services in multiple states, specializing in foster care and adoption until she made the transition to surrogacy in 2008.
 Katelyn also works as a consultant at The Center for Surrogacy and Egg Donation in Southborough, MA, managing the surrogate screening process.
 She is a member of the National Association of Social Workers and presents at their annual conference on clinical aspects of surrogacy.
 Katelyn resides in a suburb of Boston, MA, wife to husband, Bjorn, and mother to two young, energetic and adorable boys, Carter and Bradley.

-Catherine (Cat) Pursley, Application and Membership Coordinator
+Catherine (Cat) Pursley, Finance and CRM Manager

 Surrogates Advisory Committe